-Norma Contributes Two Chapters!
+We Contribute Two Chapters!

-Workshops are scheduled according to your travel plans.
+Programs can be scheduled to meet your independent travel plans.
 Send us your available dates.

-Designers, retailers, wholesalers, universities and other organizations come to us to develop customized itineraries, meetings and conferences.
+Designers, retailers, wholesalers, curators, universities and others come to us to develop artisan relationships, customized itineraries, study abroad programs, meetings and conferences.
 It's our pleasure to make arrangements.